7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Common pattern - name resolution for multiple networks, where one is focused on registration and the other resolution.
 `Vnet1 = Registration <-> Azure Private DNS zone records <-> Vnet2 = Resolution`

+DNS servers require network peering to resolve IPs if not using AzureDNS

 #### VPN Gateways

 VPN Gateway requires: - subnet, dns server and VPN device